tomacheese/ElitesRNGAuraObserver/docs/en/installation/configuration.md

 ## Enable Windows Toast Notification

-By checking the `Enable Toast notification` checkbox in `Application Settings`, you will receive a Windows toast notification when an Aura is obtained.
+When the `Enable Toast Notification` checkbox in `Application Settings` is checked, Windows will display a toast notification upon acquiring Aura.

 The Windows toast notification will be displayed as shown below: